Here’s why case briefing is a time drain:

 - how to write your own case brief, including how to format the brief and what kinds of information you should include.

 Put simply, a case brief is a summary of a legal opinion.
-The term case brief is often confusing to laypeople because the ordinary meaning of the word brief refers to a written argument submitted to a court (such as an “appellate brief”).
+The term case brief is often confusing to lay people because the ordinary meaning of the word brief refers to a written argument submitted to a court (such as an “appellate brief”).
 However, a case brief is neither an argument nor submitted to a court.
 It is a study tool used by law students to prepare for class and final exams.
-A case brief might also be referred to as a “case summary,” which better encapsulates the meaning and avoids the ambiguity of the word “brief.”
+A case brief might also be referred to as a “legal brief” or “case summary,” which better encapsulates the meaning and avoids the ambiguity of the word “brief.”

 Okay, you’ve decided you want to write a case brief.
 But when should you start?
 After you’ve read the casebook excerpt, right?
 Wrong.
 You should be “pretreating” the casebook excerpt as you read the opinion.
 What do we mean by “pretreating”?
 We mean highlighting, underlining, and annotating in the margins all the information that will later go into your case brief.
 For example, if the court starts talking about the facts of the case, you should mark up your casebook by highlighting the facts or writing “facts” in the margin.
 That way, when you go to write the facts section of your case brief, you don’t need to go fishing.

-Let’s start with a template that you can use to get started.
+Let’s start with a case brief example that you can use to get started.
 Go ahead and copy paste these headings into your word processor of choice, and bam, you’ve got yourself a case brief template:

 RULE OF LAW: